Applying to Medical School

 Many students with weaker credentials are better served by completing additional coursework or a full postbaccalaureate program prior to applying to medical school.

-See the full listing of Academic Enhancer maintained by the American Association of Medical Colleges (AAMC).
+See the full listing of Academic Enhancer Programs by using the “Special Program Focus” filter on the AAMC database.

 Opportunities for Economically or Educationally Disadvantaged Students and Those Belonging to Groups Underrepresented in Medicine (URM)